The last few years have seen a significant increase in the average net worth for people living in Canada.

 Meanwhile, the median net worth of seniors came in at approximately $543,200 in 2019.

-It’s also important to note that these numbers include people who have zero or negative net worths – so it’s not necessarily representative of average or middle-class Canadians.
+It’s also important to note that these numbers include people with zero or negative net worths – so it’s not necessarily representative of average or middle-class Canadians.

 To put that in perspective, the average net worth of a senior is about two times larger than the median net worth.